katcipis/sophia/notes/books/algorithms-live-by.md

 As usual it is a trade-off, if you know more it will be slower to navigate through everything that you know, knowing less makes you look really fast and sharp.

+# Data Idolatry and Metrics

+There is a great analogy of idolatry in the old days and how we look at data today.
+He talks a little about how god both in the Old and the New testament was always pissed off with the fact that people would give devotion to what they can see, like the wooden and metal idols, instead of giving it to god, which is so awesome that nothing that can be seen can represent him properly.